Today's Thursday • 8 mins read

 They train you to crave their approval, showering you with intermittent praise followed by harsh criticism, over and over.
 This “hot and cold” dynamic creates a powerful addiction, one that is hard to break.

-You might find yourself desperately trying to win someone’s, anyone’s approval for things you do.
+You might find yourself desperately trying to win someone’s, anyone’s, approval for the things you do.

 Your first thought after a landmark achievement is often, “She would be happy for this!” long after it should matter.